TROJANFOUNDATION/Trojan-DAO-Monetary-System/README.md

 ## Goals

 * Making the flow of capital more efficient through the system unlocks collaborative value, creating a regererative ecosystem.
 * Autonomous and immutable: There is no "killswitch" or "backdoor".
 The only way to withdraw Ether from the smart contract is to burn the token.
-The creator, nor anybody else, can ever access this reserve pool of ether unless burning tokens, thus guaranteeing a minimum value for each token.
+The creator, nor anybody else, can ever access this reserve pool of ether unless burning tokens.

 ## Long Term vision: